baillielab/citeswitcher/README.md

 # Additional utilities

-The following additional scripts are included to provide some useful functions:
+The following additional scripts are included to provide some useful functions with varying levels of documentation:
 - *include.py* - include files recursively according to a variety of syntaxes
 - *put_pmid_in_bibtex.py* - search for PMIDs for every element in a .bib file.
 Designed to run as a cron job to keep your bib file up to date.
 - *abbreviation_finder.py* - print abbreviations in a document (so that you can explain them)
 - *wordcount.py* - function unknown at this time
 - *svg2pdf.py* - batch convert a directory (-d) or file (-f) using cairosvg, which seems to perform better than imagemagick.
+- *format_author_list.py* - this is a work in progress but it is intended to create author lists in a variety of formats from a spreadsheet in xlsx or csv format

 ## Additional dependencies for optional extra functions